What Is a Gift Letter?

 Related Letter Templates and Tags:

-This is a one-page example of a mortgage gift letter.
+This is a two-page template of a Mortgage Gift Letter.
 As with other letters of this kind, it notes that no repayment of this gift is expected or implied either in the form of cash or future services of the recipient.

 A gift letter is written correspondence stating that money is sent to a friend or relative is a gift.
 Oftentimes a gift is made towards purchasing a new home or other real estate property.
 This is a simple version of a gift letter.